The Premium Eco Materials We’re Made Of

 Wool is such a magical material.
 It’s naturally breathable, hypoallergenic, temperature-regulating, antibacterial, moisture-wicking, and stain-resisting (not to mention biodegradable and renewable).
 We use it as an upholstery fabric and as a fluffy, comfy filling for chairs and sofas.
 Wool outperforms any synthetic or natural fiber in virtually any category.

-FACT: Wool is also unexpectedly amazing when it comes to fire safety.
-Because of the way the wool strands are structured, they are naturally flame-resistant.
+FACT: Wool is unexpectedly amazing when it comes to fire safety.
+Due to the way the wool strands are structured, they are naturally flame-resistant.
 It’s science!

 We spend a lot of time obsessing about fabrics, and we’re always sourcing new ones and trying to raise our standards.
 We offer natural fabrics like cotton, hemp, and wool, as well as some certified organic textiles.